10. Introducing Data Frames

 comment="#")

-body.head() # display first few rows (5 by default)
+body.head() # display the first few rows (five by default)

 ## BMXWT BMXHT BMXARML BMXLEG BMXARMC BMXHIP BMXWAIST